rhine3/life-list-accumulator/README.md

 Instructions:
 * Clone this repository
-* Use `initialize_list.ipynb` to generate a base list of all scientific and English (United States) common names
 * Ensure everyone in your group has their eBird "Species name display" preference set to one of the following (https://ebird.org/prefs)
     * "Both"
     * "Scientific name"